Srivastava295/srivastava295/README.md

 # Hi there 👋, I'm Srivastava!

-🧰  I'm currently working:
+🧰  I'm currently working as:
-- as Software Engineer at <a href="https://github.com/erwin-inc">erwin, Inc</a>
+- Software Engineer at <a href="https://github.com/erwin-inc">erwin, Inc</a>

 💡 Ask me about:
 - Anything, I'm always happy to help in any way that I can.